druid-io/druid-io.github.io/use-cases.md

 You can include millions of unique dimension values with your metrics, and arbitrarily group and filter on any combination of dimensions (dimensions in Druid are similar to tags in TSDBs).
 You can group and rank on tags, and compute a variety of complex metrics.
 Furthermore, you search and filter on tag values orders of magnitude faster than in traditional timeseries databases.

-## Digital marketing

-Druid is commonly used to store and query online advertising data.
-This data typically comes from ad servers and is critical to measure and understand advertising campaign performance, click through rates, conversion rates (attrition rates), and much more.

-Druid was initially designed to power a user-facing analytics application for digital advertising data.
-Druid has seen substantial production use for this type of data and the largest users in the world have petabytes of data stored on thousands of servers.

-Druid can be used to compute impressions, clicks, eCPM, and key conversion metrics, filtered on publisher, campaign, user information, and dozens of other dimensions supporting full slice and dice capability.

 ## OLAP and business intelligence